 Enhanced involvement in quality scientific research, including development and implementation of clinical trials and other epidemiological studies and related training;

 Better integration of research and care to improve patient outcomes.
-Particular emphasis should be given to cancer in children, adolescent and young adults;
+Particular emphasis should be given to cancer in children, adolescents and young adults;

 Improvement of digital capacity to support primary and secondary use of patient data, including through improvement of data exchange capacities and cancer registries.